Are you working from home? Why not take advantage and travel while working remotely!?

 9. Flat Mouse & Mouse Pad

-It lays flat when you aren’t using it making it very easy to travel with!
+It lays flat when you aren’t using it and pops up into shape when you need it – making it the perfect portable office companion!

 Shop Microsoft Arc Mouse On Amazon

-If I haven’t said it enough, here it is again – you never know what your work environment is going to be like until you arrive.
-So, best to be safe than sorry and always pack a good set of headphones or ear phones.
+If I haven’t said it enough, here it is again – you never know what your work environment is going to be like until you arrive at your destination.
+So, best to be safe than sorry and always pack a good set of headphones or earphones.

 Shop My Remote Work Must-Haves On Amazon